Melanin: Other organisms

 Melanins have very diverse roles and functions in various organisms.
 A form of melanin makes up the ink used by many cephalopods (see cephalopod ink) as a defense mechanism against predators.
 Melanins also protect microorganisms, such as bacteria and fungi, against stresses that involve cell damage such as UV radiation from the sun and reactive oxygen species.
 Melanin also protects against damage from high temperatures, chemical stresses (such as heavy metals and oxidizing agents), and biochemical threats (such as host defenses against invading microbes).
 Therefore, in many pathogenic microbes (for example, in Cryptococcus neoformans, a fungus) melanins appear to play important roles in virulence and pathogenicity by protecting the microbe against immune responses of its host.
 In invertebrates, a major aspect of the innate immune defense system against invading pathogens involves melanin.
 Within minutes after infection, the microbe is encapsulated within melanin (melanization), and the generation of free radical byproducts during the formation of this capsule is thought to aid in killing them.
 Some types of fungi, called radiotrophic fungi, appear to be able to use melanin as a photosynthetic pigment that enables them to capture gamma rays and harness this energy for growth.

+In fish, melanin occurs not only in the skin but also in internal organs such as eyes.
+Most fish species use eumelanin, but Stegastes apicalis and Cyprinus carpio use pheomelanin instead.